 |Watch Video||Cuadro de Danzas Folklóricas ARTE-UNAH|

-Indigenous dance originally from the hamlet of Fray Lázaro, municipality of Choluteca, department of Choluteca.
-Its name El Tropezón or "The Stumble" in English, originates because during the dance, each dancer tries to trip the partner so that he or she loses his balance and falls.
-Initially the women do it and then the men.
+El Tropezón (the stumble) or El Machucón (the smashing, pounding) is an indigenous dance originally from the hamlet of Fray Lázaro, municipality of Choluteca, department of Choluteca.
+Its name El Tropezón (or "The Stumble" in English), originates because during the dance, each dancer tries to trip his or her partner so that the partner loses his or her balance and falls.
+Initially the women do the tripping and then the men.
 It was researched in the hamlet of Fray Lázaro by Oscar Armando Molina and informed by Don Terencio de Jesús Salgado and Don Claudio Gómez.

 |Watch Video||Cuadro de Danzas Folklóricas ARTE-UNAH|